Georgia Explorer

 Image 3

-Day 5 : Tbilisi - Mtskheta - Uplistsikhe - Ateni
+Day 5 : Tbilisi - Mtskheta - Uplistsikhe - Kutaisi

-After breakfast, drive to Mtskheta and visit Jvari Monastery and Svetitskhoveli Cathedral.
-Later, we’ll drive to Uplistsikhe for a visit and then continue onwards to Borjomi for dinner and overnight.
+After breakfast drive to Mtskheta and visit Jvari Monastery and Svetitskhoveli Cathedral - both UNESCO World Heritage Sites.
+Later we drive to Uplistsikhe for a visit and transfer to Kutaisi.
+Evening relaxing an considering dinner options in Kutaisi.

 Mtskheta is one of Georgia’s oldest cities, located roughly 20 km north of Tbilisi at the confluence of the Aragvi and Mtkvari rivers.
 Within the city (which is itself a UNESCO World Heritage Site) is the Svetitskhoveli Cathedral, one of Georgia’s largest places of worship.
 The site, surrounded by a defensive wall, has housed churches since the 4th century, but the standing building was constructed in the early 11th century and artfully restored in the 1970s.
 According to Biblical canon, Christ’s robe was carried to Mtskheka after his crucifixion and buried beneath the cathedral.
 Inside, a painting illustrates the buried garment and the miracle of a pillar rising into the air during the church’s construction.